 Notifications in the Rural Payments service

 RPA will send you a notification in the Rural Payments service when:

 - an entitlement transfer request is completed

-Land and entitlement transfer notifications will be visible to both the transferor and the transferee’s businesses for anyone who has the appropriate permission.
+Land and entitlement transfer notifications will be visible to anyone with the correct permission level for the business making the transfer and the business receiving the transfer.

 RPA will not send notifications to confirm mapping changes that you have told them about or that have been made following an inspection.

 Use the change land tenure form to change your holding type or land share so you can transfer land online or make a BPS claim.